Public consultation on draft revised Application Papers on recovery and resolution

 - Box 5 Examples of recovery scenarios

-A public background session webinar will be held on 14 January 2026 14:00 – 15:00 CET to present the Application Papers and answer any questions from stakeholders.
-Click here for details and registration.
+A public background session webinar was held on 14 January 2026 14:00 – 15:00 CET to present the Application Papers and answer any questions from stakeholders.
+Click here for details.